 Resting Potential

-At rest, the neuron's interior is at approximately −70 mV relative to the outside.
+At rest, the 's interior is at approximately −70 mV relative to the outside.
 This is maintained by:

 - K⁺ leak channels: K⁺ flows out down its concentration gradient, leaving negative charge inside